nongthaihoang/custom_font_installer/README.md

 Apply custom fonts the easy way

 ## Usage
-Everything is straight forward.
-There is no need for terminal or anything.
-Just Magisk Manager and you're ready to go.
-Do the following step by step:
-- Create a folder name ``CustomFontInstaller`` in the internal storage.
+- Create a folder named ``CustomFontInstaller`` in the internal storage.
 - Move your fonts into the folder.
 - For Roboto (default), make 20 copies and rename your fonts as below:
   ```